realgenekim/closed-record/README.md

 - **clojure.spec** - Validates data shape, doesn't prevent invalid key access (use together!)
 - **schema (Prismatic)** - Similar to spec, focuses on validation not access control
 - **malli** - Modern schema library with closed map support
+- **Java classes with getters/setters** - I experimented with generating Java classes with explicit getters and setters for strict field access, but have been frustrated by REPL reload issues when using JVM classes that needed regeneration.
+ClosedRecord provides similar safety without leaving Clojure-land.

 ClosedRecord is **complementary** to these tools - use it when runtime key validation matters.